Morse College: Origin

+Design

 Morse College is an eclectic structure built on an odd, angular site with many design features that are reminiscent of Tuscan villages, most notably San Gimignano.
 The college's original construction consisted almost entirely of single rooms, and in a modern attempt to capture the spirit of Gothic architecture, Saarinen eliminated all right angles from the living areas.
 (Scully called the design an "anti-Masonic satire in brick and mortar."
 There are, of course, right angles in every window, between the floors and the walls, and the walls and the ceilings.)
 This resulted, notoriously, in two rooms which had eleven walls, none of which was long enough to put the bed against and still be able to open the door.

 In a 1959 article in the Yale Daily News, Eero Saarinen discussed his design for Morse, noting "[o]ur primary effort was to create an architecture which would recognize the individual as individual instead of an anonymous integer in a group."
 However, right angles have been reintroduced into the architecture of Morse College after renovation in 2010.

 The college provides several amenities to its resident "Morsels."
 The fourteen-story main tower provides an inspiring view of all of New Haven.
 The college's common areas include air hockey, pool, ping-pong, foosball, and a big-screen TV.
 A quieter atmosphere is found in Ericka's Room, a space filled with comfy couches, a TV, and board games.
-Ericka's Room memorializes Ericka Bishop, '97, who was killed by a drunk driver just prior to the start of her junior year in Morse.
+Ericka's Room memorializes Ericka Bishop '97, who was killed by a drunk driver just prior to the start of her junior year in Morse.

 Morse has an adjacent "twin" residential college named "Ezra Stiles" which is architecturally similar and was built at the same time.
 The two distinct colleges share a combined dining hall, over which runs a public walkway to the Payne Whitney Gymnasium.
 Architecturally, Morse and Stiles differ from their predecessors by having more private space per student, and the lowest ratio of natural light aperture to wall surface of any other colleges.
+Morse and Stiles have unique architecture that sets them apart from the other colleges and sometimes against each other.
+The Morse-Stiles rivalry is decades old.